naramjalkoht/cashier-chargebee/README.md

 For more details on the available options, refer to the [Chargebee Payment Intent API documentation](https://apidocs.chargebee.com/docs/api/payment_intents#create_a_payment_intent).

-The resulting payment intent is wrapped in a `Laravel\CashierChargebee\Payment` instance.
+The resulting payment intent is wrapped in a `Chargebee\Cashier\Payment` instance.
 It provides methods for retrieving related customer information and interacting with the Chargebee payment object.

 The `customer` method fetches the associated Billable model if one exists: